dotnet/AspNetCore.Docs/aspnet/fundamentals/static-files.rst

   \http://<yourApp>/images/<imageFileName>

 In order for static files to be served, you must configure the :doc:`middleware` to add static files to the pipeline.
-This is accomplished by calling the ``UseStaticFiles`` extension method from  ``Startup.Configure`` as follows:
+This specific middleware can be configured by adding a dependency on the Microsoft.AspNetCore.StaticFiles package to your project and then calling the ``UseStaticFiles`` extension method from ``Startup.Configure`` as follows:

 .. code-block:: c#
   :emphasize-lines: 5